MaxAFriedrich/todo/README.md

 # todo

-Losts of todo lists in one file.
+This is a MVP that stores multiple todo lists in the same file and separates it out by headings.